New Zealand national rugby union team: Notable players

-Seventeen former All Blacks have been inducted into the World Rugby Hall of Fame: Sir Fred Allen, Don Clarke, Sean Fitzpatrick, Grant Fox, Dave Gallaher, Sir Michael Jones, Ian Kirkpatrick, Sir John Kirwan, Sir Brian Lochore, Jonah Lomu, Richie McCaw, Sir Colin Meads, Graham Mourie, George Nēpia, Joe Warbrick, Sir Bryan Williams and Sir Wilson Whineray.
+Nineteen former All Blacks have been inducted into the World Rugby Hall of Fame: Sir Fred Allen, Dan Carter, Don Clarke, Sean Fitzpatrick, Grant Fox, Dave Gallaher, Sir Michael Jones, Ian Kirkpatrick, Sir John Kirwan, Sir Brian Lochore, Jonah Lomu, Richie McCaw, Sir Colin Meads, Graham Mourie, George Nēpia, Sir Bryan Williams, Sir Wilson Whineray, and Joe Warbrick.

 Joe Warbrick represented New Zealand on their historic 1884 tour to Australia, but is better known for selecting and captaining the 1888–89 New Zealand Native football team that embarked on a 107-match tour of New Zealand, Australia and the British Isles.
 The New Zealand Natives were the first New Zealand team to wear black uniforms, and the first to perform a haka.

 Dave Gallaher played in New Zealand's first ever test match in 1903 and also captained the 1905 Originals.
 Along with Billy Stead, Gallaher wrote the famous rugby book The Complete Rugby Footballer.
 At the age of only 19, George Nēpia played in all 30 matches on the Invincibles tour of 1924–25.
 Nēpia played 37 All Blacks games; his last was against the British Isles in 1930.

 Sir Fred Allen captained all of his 21 matches for New Zealand, including six tests, between 1946 and 1949.
 He eventually moved on to coaching New Zealand between 1966 and 1968.
 New Zealand won all 14 of their test matches with Allen as coach.

 Five hall of Fame inductees, including the first New Zealander named to the World Rugby Hall of Fame, played during the 1960s.
 Don Clarke was an All Black between 1956 and 1964 and during this period he broke the record at the time for All Black test points.
 Clarke famously scored six penalties in one match – a record at the time – to give New Zealand an 18–17 victory over the British Isles at Dunedin in 1959.
 Sir Wilson Whineray played 32 tests, captaining New Zealand in 30 of them.
 He played prop and also number 8 between 1957 and 1965.
 New Zealand lost only four of their 30 tests with Whineray as captain.
 On 21 October 2007, Whineray became the first New Zealander to earn induction to the World Rugby Hall of Fame.
 In Sir Colin Meads' New Zealand Rugby Museum profile, he is described as "New Zealand's equivalent of Australia's Sir Donald Bradman or the United States of America's Babe Ruth".
 Meads, nicknamed Pinetree, played 133 games for New Zealand, including 55 tests.
 In 1999 the New Zealand Rugby Monthly magazine named Meads the New Zealand player of the century.
 Ian Kirkpatrick played 39 tests, including nine as captain, between 1967 and 1977.
 He scored 16 tries in his test career, a record at the time.